 We’re excited to announce the newest edition of Behold Your God, now available on the Positive Action website.

-Tagsnew editions Resources curriculum sharon hodde miller God's character teaching bible harvey Moule middle school cj harris resources positive action teens irma writing Easter Frank Hamrick Storybook abuse devotions galatians Creation prevention App Sale free of me gospel devotionals Scripture restoring devotion love and truth curriculum replacement Bible study unity teaching missions discouragement history psalms bible curriculum wisdom for parents conventions Chinese sandals Youth Leader Café Spiritual Discipline Psalms omniscience civil war Songs for Your Path church works media news Christmas devotional focus Galatians God's Love dynamic christian living frank hamrick ships james weekly bible studies Bible book review youth ministry positive action bible curriculum grace attributes homeschool hurricane relief secondary curriculum CJ Harris relationships Jonah study Spanish omnipotence david brainerd parenting christian growth Behold Your God jason ehmann Jason Ehmann
+Tagsnew editions Resources curriculum God's character teaching bible harvey Moule middle school cj harris resources positive action teens irma writing Easter Frank Hamrick Storybook abuse devotions galatians Creation prevention hurricane florence App Sale gospel Scripture restoring devotion love and truth weather curriculum replacement Bible study church history unity teaching missions discouragement history psalms bible curriculum wisdom for parents conventions Chinese sandals Youth Leader Café Spiritual Discipline Psalms omniscience delays civil war Songs for Your Path church works media news Christmas devotional focus Galatians God's Love dynamic christian living frank hamrick ships james weekly bible studies Bible youth ministry positive action bible curriculum grace attributes homeschool hurricane relief secondary curriculum CJ Harris relationships Jonah study Spanish omnipotence david brainerd parenting christian growth Behold Your God jason ehmann Jason Ehmann god's prevailing work

 I’m happy to announce the release of Songs for Your Path, a 180-day devotional that explores the joy, wisdom, and hope of the Psalms.
 I trust you’ll find it a friendly guide for the path that God has set for His children.